Category Archives: Comedy

 Ambitious producer Diana Christensen (Faye Dunaway), obsessed with her career and ratings, takes actions to dangerous new levels.

 The poignancy that immediately caught my attention was how little the bottom line has changed in almost fifty years of television since Network was released.
-One could argue that things have gotten worse where ratings will make or break a television broadcast.
+One could argue that things have gotten worse, with ratings making or breaking a television broadcast.

-Lumet, well-known for creating the groundbreaking Dog Day Afternoon (1975) just a year earlier, uses split screens to show four perspectives and adds frightening gun-toting rebels who are angry and looking to make political statements.
+Lumet, well-known for creating the groundbreaking Dog Day Afternoon (1975) just a year earlier, uses split screens to show four perspectives and adds frightening, gun-toting rebels who are angry and intent on making political statements.

 But Diana needs them for a significant ratings share.